aryansuryas/365/README.md

 # 365
-this the daily 365 day project of The Complewt
+this the daily 365 day project of The CompLETE